 Darwinism is the theory that plants and animals have developed, one from another.
 The primitive theory was that all known plants and animals have always been the same.
 According to Darwinism, 'All kinds are invariable because the parents transmit their characteristics to their children.'
 There were, however, some peculiarities among plants and animals which gradually forced a different conception to be entertained.
 They so nicely let themselves be arranged into a system which was first set up by the Swedish scientist Linnaeus.
+Charles Robert Darwin and Karl Heinrich Marx dominated the human mind in the second half of the 19th century making Marxism And Darwinism much debated theories.
+Social Darwinism was the main basis for Hitler's notion of the superiority of the Aryan race.

 In Darwinism, the animals are divided into main